Alexander-Barth/HF-radar-assim-exercise/installation.md

-Julia and IJulia typically installs its own Conda installation (for Jupyter) however this fails if the user has a [special character in its user name](https://github.com/conda/conda/issues/10239) on Windows.
+Julia and IJulia typically install its own Conda installation (for Jupyter) however this fails if the user has a [special character in its user name](https://github.com/conda/conda/issues/10239) on Windows.
 As most OGCB students have already Anaconda installed we will use the following steps are described here.

 # Anaconda